 Enter the data sources and capture dates of the data listed in each of the tables above.

-Data Sources: A&I Online Crash Stat State Records as of July 2017 release; A&I CVSP Toolkit as of 7/28/2017; FMCSA Safetynet Database as of 7/28/2017.
+Data Sources: A&I Online State Crash Records Download as of 4/24/2020; Safetynet database as of 6/9/2020.

 Narrative: Describe any difficulties achieving the goal, problems encountered, obstacles overcome, lessons learned, etc.